DecodeGenetics/graphtyper-pipelines/README.md

 bash make_graphtyper_pipeline.sh <BAM>
 ```

 to get the commands to run only failed regions.
 If no commands are outputted, it means all runs have completed.
+If your runs fail becaue of memory, we recommend decreasing the `NUM_SLICES_RUNNING` variable to reduce the memory requirement without having any effect on quality.

 # License
 GNU GPLv3